 - In extraordinary circumstances such as large-scale riots during peacekeeping operations, military police units in the United States Military are allowed to use tear gas, but doing so requires direct authorization from the US President.

 Only those who actually fight are combatants.
 Civilians are not legitimate targets

 .
 Furthermore, combatants who have laid down their arms or become hors de combat

 , including those who are leaving sinking ships

 or parachuting from planes, must be treated humanely.
-However, should a combatant deliberately disguise themselves as a noncombatant or attempt to hide among noncombatants, they become categorized as Unlawful Combatants and the situation becomes much less pleasant.
+It is fairly serious (and common) war crime for combatants to deliberately disguise themselves as noncombatants or attempt to hide among noncombatants.
 Playing Possum

 is a war crime because it discourages people from obeying this law and custom.

 While civilians are allowed by the Geneva Conventions to take up arms as militia against an invading army, they must still abide by the Geneva Conventions in their own behavior, be "carrying arms openly", and do their best to have "a fixed distinctive sign recognizable at a distance" in order to still enjoy the protection of the Geneva Conventions for themselves.
 The intent of this particular section of the Geneva Conventions is to make the distinction between 'combatant' and 'noncombatant' immediately obvious at a distance; to try and minimize noncombatant casualties by letting the enemy be able to know which people are fighting him and which ones are just bystanders.
 The 'illegal combatant' distinction generally comes into play when that distinction is deliberately being abused.